-And young boy do they.
+And boy do they.

 Last Thoughts on How to Find Foreclosure Listings

-If you wish to save money and time, have a look at foreclosuresearch.ca.
-I think they are the most reasonable choice for anybody major about discovering foreclosure listings at an economical cost without effort.
+If you wish to save time and cash, have a look at foreclosuresearch.ca.
+I believe they are the most reasonable option for anybody major about finding foreclosure listings at a budget friendly cost without effort.